-^{} This certificate or pathway is offered to high school students through the Career & College Promise initiative.
-Please refer to page 20 for additional information.
+^{} This degree is offered to high school students through the Career & College Promise initiative.
+Please refer to page 21 for additional information.

 Curriculums in the Mobile Equipment Maintenance and Repair pathway prepare individuals for employment as entry-level transportation service technicians.
 The program provides an introduction to transportation industry careers and increases student awareness of the diverse technologies associated with this dynamic and challenging field.